Can you brief us about Expo 2020 in general and what it tries to achieve?

 How do the organisers cope up with protocols of COVID?

 Expo 2020 takes the COVID-19 pandemic very seriously.
 The health, safety and wellbeing of everyone visiting and working at Expo 2020 Dubai is a priority every single day of the event, and our robust measures follow the latest guidance from the UAE Ministry of Health and Prevention, Dubai Health Authority (DHA) and the World Health Organization.

-The UAE has one of the world’s highest vaccination rates, with more than 18 million doses administered to date (as of September 2021), and all Expo and International Participant staff, volunteers, contractors and service providers must be vaccinated.
+The UAE has one of the world’s highest vaccination rates, with more than 20 million doses administered, as of October 2021.
+All Expo 2020 and International Participant staff, volunteers, contractors and service providers must be vaccinated.